-An established composer, Glaser’s works have been performed by over 30 orchestras throughout the U.S. and Canada, including the orchestras of Philadelphia, St. Louis, Atlanta, Milwaukee, Utah, Vancouver and Toronto.
-Commissions fulfilled and premiered include Passacaglia for String Orchestra (Tenafly High School Philharmonic, New Jersey), Launch for orchestra and chorus (Lake Forest High School Orchestra and Chorus, Illinois) and an arrangement of Hatikvah for string orchestra and children’s chorus, premiered by the Usdan Center for the Arts to commemorate Israel’s 60th anniversary.
+An established composer, Glaser’s works have been performed by 50 orchestras throughout the U.S. and Canada, including the orchestras of Philadelphia, St. Louis, Baltimore, Atlanta, Milwaukee, Utah, Vancouver, Illinois and Toronto.
+Commissions include his Passacaglia for string orchestra, Launch for orchestra and chorus, and an arrangement of Hatikvah for string orchestra and children’s chorus.

-Glaser began his musical life as a composer and pianist with a passion and affinity for jazz that continues to this day, drawing occasional inspiration from his orchestral career.
-As a founding member of Phil Orch Jazz, Glaser has performed and toured with this unique group of Philadelphia Orchestra musicians since 1999, appearing at such venues as World Cafe Live and the Kimmel Center’s Commonwealth Stage in Philadelphia, the Kaplan Penthouse at Lincoln Center in New York, and the Bravo!
+An active jazz pianist, composer and recording artist, Glaser released his debut CD, Wide Awake, with the Adam Glaser Trio in 2019, and followed in 2021 with a solo album, Excursions, featuring 15 original contemporary jazz instrumentals.
+As a founding member of Phil Orch Jazz, Glaser has performed and toured with this unique group of Philadelphia Orchestra musicians, appearing at such venues as World Cafe Live and the Kimmel Center’s Commonwealth Stage in Philadelphia, the Kaplan Penthouse at Lincoln Center in New York, and the Bravo!
 Vail Music Festival in Colorado.
-A frequent collaborator with the Hofstra University jazz faculty, in 2016 he was featured as a guest artist with the Hofstra Jazz Ensemble performing the music of Duke Ellington.
-In 2017, he lead the Adam Glaser Quartet at the Usdan Center Festival Concert series, and in 2019 he will release his debut CD with the Adam Glaser Trio, Wide Awake, featuring Pete Coco on bass and Chris Smith on drums.
-Equally at home across the pop/contemporary spectrum, Glaser has collaborated with groups ranging from the bluegrass-inspired DePue Brothers Band and world-music/fusion group Batik to the New Orleans/gospel-infused Brother Joscephus and the Love Revival Revolution Orchestra.
+Equally at home across the pop/contemporary spectrum, he has collaborated with groups ranging from the bluegrass-inspired DePue Brothers Band to world-music/fusion group Batik.
 Following several years as a consultant and marketing manager for Fortune 500 companies, Glaser maintains a keen interest in commercial music, audio branding and the use of music and sound throughout the business world.

-Glaser earned graduate degrees in orchestral conducting from the Curtis Institute of Music and the University of Michigan, an MBA from the Ross School of Business (University of Michigan), a BA from the University of Pennsylvania, and a diploma in composition from the Juilliard Pre-College Division.
-His master class teachers have included Christoph Eschenbach (Chicago Symphony Orchestra Ann Arbor Residency), Helmut Rilling (Oregon Bach Festival), and Gianluigi Gelmetti (Accademia Musicale Chigiana).
+Glaser earned graduate degrees in orchestral conducting from the Curtis Institute of Music and the University of Michigan, an MBA from the Ross School of Business (University of Michigan), a BA from the University of Pennsylvania in English, Afro-American Studies and Music, and a diploma in composition from the Juilliard Pre-College Division.
+His primary conducting teachers include Otto-Werner Mueller and Kenneth Kiesler, and his master class teachers include Christoph Eschenbach, Helmut Rilling and Gianluigi Gelmetti.